Frequently Asked Questions

 If you feel that there are motor skill ability, age, physical condition or language limitations that may limit your ability to learn to ride, please feel free to contact our office to discuss what provision can be made to assist you.

 You may bring your own motorcycle helmet and eye protection, so long as they meet DOT standards.
+You are encouraged to bring your own DOT approved helmet.
 We can lend you a helmet with eye protection if you do not have one of your own.

 You will also need to bring a photocopy of your license (and permit, if applicable) and the originals.